 Have a comment, suggestion, or concern?
 Interested in sponsorhip opportunities for this industry first?
 Looking forward to meeting you when you show up, but drop us a line if you need us:

 Want to help us spread the word as a media partner?
 Email us and we'll make sure to get in touch with you.

-IDEAbuilder and the Digit Group have joined forces to produce the AEC Hackathon 1.0.
-Supported by AEC Industry leaders and Silicon Valley IT talent, the AEC Hackathon promises to be an exciting and worthwhile event.
+IDEAbuilder, The Digit Group and a growing AEC Hackathon community are the producers of the event.
+Supported by AEC Industry leaders and IT talent, the AEC Hackathon is an exciting and worthwhile event.

-Lots of cool people are involved in making this event happen.
+Lots of cool people are involved in making these events happen.
 We can't list them all, but they are allstars and we thank them for their help and support.

 1. What is a hackathon?